Smoked Corned Beef

 Side Dish Ideas

-Carrots and potatoes are the go-to side items when making traditional corned beef, however you could always go with Jiffy Corn Casseroleair fryer baby potatoes, or garlic mashed potatoes.
+Carrots, potatoes, and Thousand Island dressing (Russian Dressing vs Thousand Island) are the go-to side items when making traditional corned beef, however you could always go with Jiffy Corn Casserole, or garlic mashed potatoes.
+Don’t forget Horseradish!

 Pastrami vs Corned Beef